 Many natural ladies also wrap their natural hair pineapple in a satin scarf or bonnet to protect their hair from the knots and dryness that comes with rubbing on a pillow, but if you don’t like to sleep with that on your head you can just sleep on a satin pillowcase.

 What If You Have Type 4 Coils

 If you have highly-textured type 4 hair, you may find that scrunchies or elastic still leaves an indentation in your luscious natural hair, if that's happens then you can pineapple just using a satin scarf and bonnet.
 This is especially helpful for shorter hair.

-Now remember, this is pineapple is going to be a very loose ponytail, so we suggest that you start pineappling it right before you lay down for the night.
-It may slip a little but your hair should still be protected and don’t forget your satin pillowcase boo!
+Now remember, this natural hair pineapple is going to be a very loose ponytail, so we suggest that you start pineappling it right before you lay down for the night.
+It may slip a little but your hair should still be protected and don't forget your satin pillowcase boo!

 - BEND all the way forward.

 - GENTLY gather your hair on top of your head.